Table of Contents

 1. Direct application to the skin:

-- Dilute the essential oil with a carrier oil such as jojoba, coconut or sweet almond oil in a ratio of 10-20 drops of oil to 1 tablespoon of carrier oil.
+- Dilute the essential oil with a carrier oil, such as jojoba oil, coconut oil, or sweet almond oil, in a ratio of 10-20 drops of essential oil to 1 tablespoon of carrier oil.

-- The mixture can be applied to exposed skin, except around the eyes and lips.
+- The mixture can be applied to exposed skin, excluding the areas around the eyes and mouth.

-- Reapply every few hours, especially after sweating or swimming.
+- Repeat application every few hours, especially after sweating or bathing.

 2. Protective mist: